clij/clij.github.io/incubator/segmentation_nuclei.md

 such as filtering, thresholding and watershed techniques.
 It is recommended to utilize modern [GDDR6-based GPU hardware](https://clij.github.io/incubator/installation#hardware) for 3D segmentation.

-## How to 3D cell nuclei segmentation
+## How to do 3D cell nuclei segmentation
 Open your data set.
 [Start the CLIJx-Incubator](https://clij.github.io/incubator/getting_started) and follow such a workflows:

 * Your dataset